webmaster@klingonska.org http://klingonska.org/piqad/ Changed: 2007-07-15, 06:44

 Preface

-Throughout this document a green left margin denotes that the text is a quote from Okrandian Canon...
+Throughout this document a text on a green background is used to mark a quote from Okrandian Canon…

-...while a red such is indicate that the text is a quote from some other material.
+…while a red background is used to indicate that the text is a quote from some other material.

-There are also some interesting GIFfiles in KLI's FTParea created and uploaded by Nick Nicholas, one of the people behind the restored version of the Klingon Hamlet.
-They are very interesting as they show what seems to be pIqaD written with a ballpen, a calligraphy pen (sort of frakture, perhaps used in the first printed books on Kronos?) and with a brush.
+There are also some images created by Nick Nicholas (one of the people behind the restored version of the Klingon Hamlet) that are quite interesting, as they show what seem to be pIqaD written with a ballpoint pen, a calligraphy pen (in a Fraktur hand – perhaps used in the first printed books on Kronos?), and with a brush.
+(These images were originally found on KLI’s FTP area in February 2000, but that FTP seems to have gone defunct in intervening years.)

 Worth mentioning is also the article "Writing Klingon: The Easy Way" by Theron P. Elliot, (published in HolQeD 2:2 pp.10-11) in which he uses a triangular grid as a basis for writing pIqaD.
 It is interesting mostly because is also shows the direction of the pen while writing, but otherwise I do not think that the grid makes the Klingon glyphs justice.

-Interstellar Language School (lead by Glen F. Proechel) has published "An Alien Writing System Primer" explaining (noncanon, of course - and to my knowledge not even endorsed by KLI) how to write pIqaD in longhand.
+Interstellar Language School (lead by Glen F. Proechel) has published “An Alien Writing System Primer” explaining how to write pIqaD in longhand.
+(It is non-canon, of course – and to my knowledge not endorsed by the KLI.)

-Thanks go to Nick Nicholas for his constructive critisism and helpful suggestions.
+Many thanks to Nick Nicholas for his constructive criticism and helpful suggestions.

 The Klingon Alphabet (pIqaD)